Cinnamon Yogurt Scones

 I’m surprised there aren’t any comments on this recipe yet!
 I just made these scones after seeing them on Pinterest.
 They are very good.
 Thank you for sharing!

-Hi Jess – when I migrated FG from Blogger to WordPress I lost all of my comments. 🙁 There were a lot of them on this recipe…but I’m glad there’s now YOURS. 🙂 Glad you enjoyed this recipe!!
+Hi Jess – when I migrated FG from Blogger to Wordpress I lost all of my comments. 🙁 There were a lot of them on this recipe…but I’m glad there’s now YOURS. 🙂 Glad you enjoyed this recipe!!